Generate YAML fixture for DataObjects

 - TopPage

-Above are three options that you can use to attempt to reduce this.
+Above are two options that you can use to attempt to reduce this.

-You might see this error if you have a relationship being defined as simply DataObject::class
+You might see this error if you have polymorphic relationships (relationships being defined as simply DataObject::class), EG:

 private static $has_one = [